Cloud deployment (AWS, Azure, GCP virtual machines)

 nomad -autocomplete-install && complete -C /usr/bin/nomad nomad

-This section provides guidance on deploying and managing Nomad clients on AWS EC2 instances.
+This section provides guidance on deploying and managing Nomad clients.
 Nomad clients are responsible for running tasks and jobs scheduled by the Nomad servers.
 They register with the server cluster, receive work assignments, and execute tasks.

 Preparation

 Many of the preparation steps for Nomad clients are similar to those for servers.
-Refer to the Preparation(opens in new tab) section for details on the following:
+Refer to the Platform-specific guidance(opens in new tab) section for details on the following:

 - Creating security groups